gkjohnson/travel-photo-visualization/photo-visualization/README.md

 Install the npm packages with `npm install`

-Add images into `images` folder next to the `index.js` file

-Run `node index.js --dest=".../dest.json"` with the arguments described below to generate a JSON file that can be graphed!
+Run `node index.js --target=".../images/trip" --dest=".../dest.json"` with the arguments described below to generate a JSON file that can be graphed!

 ## Command Line Arguments
 ### target